anndi-russell/portfolio/README.md

 <h1>Anndi Russell, MS in Data Science</h1>
 <h3>Hello!</h3>

-<p>I am a job-seeking recent graduate of the University of Denver's Masters in Data Science program.
-Please reach out if you'd like to discuss any aspect of my portfolio or my qualifications as a job candidate.</p>
+<p>I am a Data Scientist with 4 years of professional data science experience, a master's in data science, and several years of professional experience in education and nonprofit roles prior to my data science career.
+Most recently I served as Principal Data Scientist at Luminosity, focusing on pretrial criminal justice research and analytics.</p>

 <br>